To impact God’s Kingdom by introducing the world to Jesus Christ and helping to make His disciples.

-Max Kittle was speaking with someone at a wedding about the church and Joan Tierney, an employee at Eastview Elementary, overheard their conversation and suggested that the church become a community partner.
+Max Kittle was speaking with someone at a wedding about the church and Joan Tierney, an employee at Eastview Elementary, overheard their conversation.
+She suggested that the church become a community partner.

 A few people met with Jim Zursin, the principal of Eastview, and he decided to trust this new church with providing food for his next event.
-The problem was that we didn’t have a launch team or even a name for the church yet.
-However, that didn’t stop God from building our first relationship.
+Despite the fact that we didn’t have a launch team or even a name for the church yet, that didn’t stop God from building our first relationship.
 Dear friends joined us and we began to serve, partnering with Eastview in many events over the next 18 months.

 summer 2014: first sports camp